Skip to content

 • Minimum Commitment: Must hire at least 160 hours (one month).

-• Dev-Only Focus: Limited to software developers (no designers or PMs offered).
+• Dev-Only Focus: Limited to software engineers (no designers or PMs offered).

 Best For